anhhchu/flower_classifier/README.md

 # Image-Classifier-Application-with-Pytorch

-This project aims to train an image classifier to recognize different species of flowers, then build a command line application to train the model and predict any dataset of labled images.
+This project aims to train an image classifier to recognize different species of flowers using Torchvision pretrained models (Densenet121, VGG), then build a command line application to train the model and predict any dataset of labeled images.

 The dataset has 102 flower species: this dataset.
 You can download this dataset to work on your local machine.
 However the training step requires Cuda GPU for faster processing time